- Engine Oil – Make sure you use the correct specification of engine oil

 - Streamline – Roof racks/boxes create extra wind resistance and so increase fuel consumption.
-If you don’t need it take it off, if you do, pack carefully to reduce the extra drag.
+If you don’t need it, take it off.
+If you do need it pack carefully to reduce extra drag.

 - Easy does it – Drive smoothly, accelerate gently and read the road ahead to avoid unnecessary braking.

-- Cut down on the air-con – Air conditioning increases fuel consumption at low speeds, but at higher speeds the effects are less noticeable.
-Don’t leave aircon on all the time – you should run it at least once a week throughout the year though to maintain the system in good condition.
+- Cut down on the air-con – Air conditioning increases fuel consumption at low speeds, but a higher speeds the effects are less noticeable.
+Don’t leave the air-con on all the time, you should run it at least once a week throughout the year to maintain the system and keep it in good condition.

-- Stick to the limits – Drive at or within the speed limit – the faster you go the greater the fuel consumption.
-Driving at 70mph uses up to nine per cent more fuel than at 60mph and up to 15 per cent more than at 50mph.
+- Stick to the limits – Drive at or within the speed limit.
+The faster you go the greater the fuel consumption.
+Driving at 70mph uses up to 9% more fuel than at 60mph and up to 15% more than at 50 mph

 In Association with: